 Everyone who has travelled, knows what to do (or what not to do) the next time they travel.
-Tall men realized they wished they made a seat reservation with a bit of extra legspace.
-Women found out that half of the suitecase content is still clean an unworn.
+Tall men realized they wished they made a seat reservation with extra legspace.
+Women found out that half of their suitecase content is still clean an unworn.
 And I can name a few more examples.
 I work at a travel agency and give advise everyday to my clients.
 By the way, this does not mean I know it all and I did manage to forget my passport once myself 😉 But a bit of advise is always welcome.
 So, here are my personal tips and tricks (keep checking, I am still adding and updating):

 - CREDIT CARD/CASH: more and more credit cards are accepted.
 Bring a second one (or a bank card) just in case.
 And I always have some cash with me for emergencies.

 - TRAVEL INSURANCE: do not travel without a good travel insurance!
 I have worked as a tour operator representative in various countries and I have memories of people having accidents or getting a heart attack, while not being insured.

 - VACCINATIONS: make sure you get informed about vaccinations for your holiday destination.
 Sometimes you do not have a choice to be able to enter certain countries!

 - TRAVEL GUIDE: get yourself a good travel guide, whether it is a book or one you can read online.
 Learn about your destination, about history, culture and also about habits and customs.
 And while you are preparing yourself, learn some phrases or words in the language they speak in the country you are visiting.
 It really helps and if you are not so good with languages: try anyway… at least it will make a local laugh and for sure they will help you out!
 PS, if you want to, you can also use a translation app on your phone!

 - SUITCASE: I have a suitcase which is about 20 years old.
 It is quite heavy, but never ever something got damaged (and I am the kind of person that will bring local wine or olive oil back with me).
 So bring a good suitcase with you.